Godot’s animation system is extremely powerful and flexible.

 keyframes with different values, the animation happens.

-Pressing “Play selected animation from start.
-(Shift-D)” on the animation panel will make the logo descend.
+Pressing ”Play selected animation from start” button on the animation panel (or Shift + D on keyboard) will make the logo descend.

 Click the ”Autoplay on Load” button to set the animation to start automatically when the scene starts.